oracle/terraform-provider-oci/website/docs/d/core_image_shapes.html.markdown

 # Data Source: oci_core_image_shapes
 This data source provides the list of Image Shapes in Oracle Cloud Infrastructure Core service.

-Lists the shape compatibilities for the image.
+Lists the compatible shapes for the specified image.

 ## Example Usage